-Metropolitan would enter into a reimbursable agreement with requesting member agencies for the development of local resource projects that help manage demand on Metropolitan's system, and increase regional reliability and availability.
+Metropolitan would enter into a reimbursable agreement with requesting member agencies for the development of local resource projects that reduce future demands for imported water deliveries and increase regional reliability.
 Metropolitan's participation would help meet the member agencies' strategic needs by expediting development of projects.
 Metropolitan's participation in a reimbursable service agreement would depend on the need to accelerate delivery of the projects in order to meet resource needs or improve reliability.